Alibaba, Baidu, JD.com, Tecent, Bilibili Stocks Lose Further Ground Amid Regulatory Crackdown

 JD.com, Inc. (NASDAQ: JD) shares were down 3.17% to $63.45.

-Related Link: Apple Chip Supplier TSMC's Market-Cap Leapfrogs Above High-Profile Chinese Tech Stalwarts Tencent, Alibaba
+Apple Chip Supplier TSMC's Market-Cap Leapfrogs Above High-Profile Chinese Tech Stalwarts Tencent, Alibaba

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.